 Considering it is the depletion of estrogen that accounts for bone loss in most postmenopausal women, calcium supplementation with low-dosage estrogen therapy help reduce bone loss.6 Needless to say, this method is applicable only to postmenopausal women.

-4. Ipriflavone Isoflavone, A Magic Remedy
+4. Try Ipriflavone Isoflavone, A Soy Product

 Many studies have shown a daily intake of 600 mg ipriflavone is effective.9

-Numerous studies have been done on the effect of soy products, soy foods and its derivatives on preventing bone loss with each one confirming that there is nothing like soy products when it comes to bone health.10 This is especially true in the case of women because studies have shown that the fracture risk in women who take soy food is much lesser than those who don’t.
+Numerous studies have been done on the effect of soy products, soy foods, and its derivatives on preventing bone loss with each one confirming that there is nothing like soy products when it comes to bone health.10 This is especially true in the case of women because studies have shown that the fracture risk in women who take soy food is much lesser than in those who don’t.
 There is a positive effect of soy food on bone mineral density in postmenopausal women, too.
 Adding soy foods to the daily diet, therefore, is a must especially if you are a woman.

 Osteoporosis is a disease that affects the quality of life.
 Avoid it as long as possible so you can live a long, fulfilling life.

-|2.||↑||Reid, Ian R., Ruth W. Ames, Margaret C. Evans, Gregory D. Gamble, and Susan J. Sharpe.
+|↑2||Reid, Ian R., Ruth W. Ames, Margaret C. Evans, Gregory D. Gamble, and Susan J. Sharpe.
 “Long-term effects of calcium supplementation on bone loss and fractures in postmenopausal women: a randomized controlled trial.”
 The American journal of medicine 98, no. 4 (1995): 331-335.|

-|3.||↑||Riis, Bente, Karsten Thomsen, and Claus Christiansen.
+|↑3||Riis, Bente, Karsten Thomsen, and Claus Christiansen.
 “Does calcium supplementation prevent postmenopausal bone loss?
 A double-blind, controlled clinical study.”
 The New England journal of medicine 316, no. 4 (1987): 173-177.|

-|4.||↑||Christakos, Sylvia, Puneet Dhawan, Angela Porta, Leila J. Mady, and Tanya Seth.
+|↑4||Christakos, Sylvia, Puneet Dhawan, Angela Porta, Leila J. Mady, and Tanya Seth.
 “Vitamin D and intestinal calcium absorption.”
 Molecular and cellular endocrinology 347, no. 1 (2011): 25-29.|

-|5.||↑||Tang, Benjamin MP, Guy D. Eslick, Caryl Nowson, Caroline Smith, and Alan Bensoussan.
+|↑5||Tang, Benjamin MP, Guy D. Eslick, Caryl Nowson, Caroline Smith, and Alan Bensoussan.
 “Use of calcium or calcium in combination with vitamin D supplementation to prevent fractures and bone loss in people aged 50 years and older: a meta-analysis.”
 The Lancet 370, no. 9588 (2007): 657-666.|

-|6.||↑||Ettinger, Bruce, HARRY K. Genant, and CHRISTOPHER E. Cann.
+|↑6||Ettinger, Bruce, HARRY K. Genant, and CHRISTOPHER E. Cann.
 “Postmenopausal bone loss is prevented by treatment with low-dosage estrogen with calcium.”
 Ann Intern Med 106, no. 1 (1987): 40-45.|

-|7.||↑||Angus, R. M., P. N. Sambrook, N. A. Pocock, and J. A. Eisman.
+|↑7||Angus, R. M., P. N. Sambrook, N. A. Pocock, and J. A. Eisman.
 “Dietary intake and bone mineral density.”
 Bone and mineral 4, no. 3 (1988): 265-277.|

-|8.||↑||Head, K. A. “Ipriflavone: an important bone-building isoflavone.”
+|↑8||Head, K. A. “Ipriflavone: an important bone-building isoflavone.”
 Alternative medicine review: a journal of clinical therapeutic 4, no. 1 (1999): 10-22.|

-|9.||↑||Brown, S. E. “Ipriflavone–Osteoporosis Education Project Analysis.”
+|↑9||Brown, S. E. “Ipriflavone–Osteoporosis Education Project Analysis.”
 Chiesi Farmaceutici SpA (2000).|

-|10.||↑||Lanou, Amy J. “Soy foods: are they useful for optimal bone health?.”
+|↑10||Lanou, Amy J. “Soy foods: are they useful for optimal bone health?.”
 Therapeutic advances in musculoskeletal disease 3, no. 6 (2011): 293-300.|

-|11.||↑||Aloia, JOHN F., STANTON H. Cohn, John A. Ostuni, R. O. D. O. L. F. O. Cane, and Kenneth Ellis.
+|↑11||Aloia, JOHN F., STANTON H. Cohn, John A. Ostuni, R. O. D. O. L. F. O. Cane, and Kenneth Ellis.
 “Prevention of involutional bone loss by exercise.”
 Ann Intern Med 89, no. 3 (1978): 356-358.|

-|12.||↑||Osteoporosis Exercise For Strong Bones.
+|↑12||Osteoporosis Exercise For Strong Bones.
 NOF.|

-|13.||↑||Tucker, Katherine L., Kyoko Morita, Ning Qiao, Marian T. Hannan, L. Adrienne Cupples, and Douglas P. Kiel.
+|↑13||Tucker, Katherine L., Kyoko Morita, Ning Qiao, Marian T. Hannan, L. Adrienne Cupples, and Douglas P. Kiel.
 “Colas, but not other carbonated beverages, are associated with low bone mineral density in older women: The Framingham Osteoporosis Study.”
 The American journal of clinical nutrition 84, no. 4 (2006): 936-942.|

 |↑14||Sodas, Tea And Coffee: Which Can Make Your Bones Brittle?.
 Health essentials.
 Cleveland clinic.|

-|16.||↑||Jensen, Jytte, Claus Christiansen, and Paul Rødbro.
+|↑15||Jensen, Jytte, Claus Christiansen, and Paul Rødbro.
 “Cigarette smoking, serum estrogens, and bone loss during hormone-replacement therapy early after menopause.”
 New England Journal of Medicine 313, no. 16 (1985): 973-975.|